biosustain/AutoFlow-HTC/README.rst

 Plot individually :
 ``OD_handler <calc.tsv>  individual``

-Contributing
+The different options can be consulted by typing : ``OD_handler --figure_options Contributing
 =============
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.